BASIS FOR DISCIPLINARY ACTION Sample Clauses

 BASIS FOR DISCIPLINARY ACTION.
 The tenure and status of every unit employee is conditioned on reasonable standards of personal conduct and job performance.
 Failure to meet such standards shall be grounds for appropriate disciplinary action.
 Disciplinary action may, in addition to the causes set forth in the Personnel Manual, be based upon any of the following grounds: failure to fully perform required duties, abuse of employer policies or rules, unexcused absences, misuse or abuse of District property or equipment, and commission of other acts which are incompatible with service to the public.

 BASIS FOR DISCIPLINARY ACTION.
-The tenure and status of every Association employee is conditioned on reasonable standards of personal conduct and job performance.
-Failure to meet these standards will be grounds for appropriate disciplinary action.
-Disciplinary action is for just cause and may, in addition to the causes set forth in the Personnel ordinances and policies, rules or regulations, be based upon any of the following grounds: Failure to fully perform required duties, insubordination, failure to comply with or abuse of County policies or rules, unexcused absences, misuse or abuse of County property or equipment, substandard job performance, commission of a felony or other crime involving moral turpitude, and commission of other acts which are incompatible with service to the public.
+The tenure and status of every unit employee is conditioned on reasonable standards of personal conduct and job performance.
+Failure to meet such standards shall be grounds for appropriate disciplinary action.
+Disciplinary action shall be for just cause and may, in addition to the cause set forth in the personnel code, be based upon any of the following grounds: failure to fully perform required duties, disability, insubordination, abuse of employer policies or rules, unexcused absences, misuse or abuse of County property or equipment, substandard job performance, commission of a felony or other crime involving moral turpitude, and commission of other acts which are incompatible with service to the public.

 AutoNDA by SimpleDocs